 The least invasive yet very effective option of the latter is to separate a foot from the body, and bury it a meter or so beside the grave (see picture below).
 Note that she must not be able to reach her foot with her arms to prevent her from reconnecting it to her body.
 This way she stays where she is buried and you can relax.

 A last additional measure you can apply on top of the previous ones, is to dig a ditch around your house and property.
 The water in the grooves separates the scary outer world from your inner world.
 To strengthen the force of the ditch drop some human bones of ‘good and jolly’ ancestors in the ditch.
 A newborn lamb tied to a clay sod will help to strengthen the ditch’ protective shield too.
 Circular trenches were also dug at early-medieval cremation or burial fields in the wider region.
 Maybe to keep the spirits ‘inside’.
-If you are keen on making ditches or grooves yourself, check out our blog post Groove is in the hearth before.
+If you are keen on making ditches or grooves yourself, check our post Groove is in the hearth before.

 Finally, have some well deserved peace!

-If interested in more old and obscure rituals and practices, you should read also our blog post Groove is in the Hearth.
+If interested in more old and obscure rituals and practices, you should read also our post Groove is in the Hearth.

-Main source on the burial practices at the salt marshes in the Late Iron Age: Nieuwhof, A., Eight human skulls in a dung heap and more.
+Note 1 – Main source on the burial practices at the salt marshes in the Late Iron Age: Nieuwhof, A., Eight human skulls in a dung heap and more.
 Ritual practices in the terp region of northern Netherlands (2015).